compsigh/web/app/community/viper.md

   alt="A front view of the Gleeson Library."
 />

 We brainstormed design ideas, did some whiteboarding, and quickly started incremental development.
-The process went more smoothly than I anticipated, and I believe that early testing success played a crucial role in helping us complete the app in time.
+The process went more smoothly than I anticipated, and I believe that early testing success played a crucial role in helping us complete the bot in time.

-As twilight approached, we ordered some [Super Duper Burger](https://www.superduperburgers.com/) and wrapped up our day at one of the workspaces in K-Hall.
-We faced several challenges along the way, but fortunately, our team’s support for one another helped us overcome them.
+As twilight approached, we ordered some Super Duper Burger and wrapped up our day in Kalmanovitz Hall.
+We faced several challenges along the way, but our team's support for one another helped us overcome them.

-<Media
-  description="yum yum"
-  src="/assets/viper/superduper.png"
-  alt="A tasty shot of a Super Duper Burger."
-/>

-Just before heading home, I whipped up the landing page for Viper in about an hour, marking my first experience with GitHub Pages.
+Just before heading home, I whipped up the [landing page for Viper](https://viper-deploy2023.github.io) in about an hour, marking my first experience with GitHub Pages.
 I was relieved to find that it was simple to work with, thanks to Markdown.

-### Day Two
+### Presentation Day

 <Grid columns={2} columnSizeDistribution={["1fr", "1fr"]}>
   <Media